chromium/chromium/codelabs/cpp101/README.md

 ## Part 1: Using command-line arguments

-We will augment our `codelab_hello_world` binary to parse command-line flags and use those values to print messages to the user.
+We will augment our `codelab_cpp101_hello_world` binary to parse command-line flags and use those values to print messages to the user.

 Command-line arguments within Chromium are processed by the